phaverty/GenomicVectors.jl/docs/src/api.md

 ## Querying positions
 As in Bioconductor, location query operations discriminate between exact and overlapping matches.
 In addition to exact versus overlapping coordinates, exact matching includes strand, while overlap matching does not.
-In `GenomcVectors.jl`, the standard set operations use exact matching and custom overlap functions are defined for `AbstractGenomicVector`.
+In `GenomicVectors.jl`, the standard set operations use exact matching and custom overlap functions are defined for `AbstractGenomicVector`.

 ```@docs
 findoverlaps
-indexin
-findin
-nearest
 ```